-This directive is used to specify a field, used for identifying a multiplier for a line in a linked file.
-It must be used before the LINK directive (see page 140) and it must refer an existing field in the linked file (or a field specified in the LINK directive).
-Note that the default behavior is to copy the 1st cart over the others, if instead you need that all the cards are created, use a LINKMULCOPY=OFF line before the LINKMULTI (see page 144).
+VALIDATION This directive is used to specify a field, used for identifying a multiplier for a line in a linked file.
+It must be used before the LINK directive (see page 148) and it must refer an existing field in the linked file (or a field specified in the LINK directive).
+Note that the default behavior is to copy the 1st cart over the others, if instead you need that all the cards are created, use a LINKMULCOPY=OFF line before the LINKMULTI (see page 153).
+As an alternative to a field, a number or a sequence of numbers can be used directly to indicate that the cards in the spreadsheet must be multiplied by that number (or numbers from the sequence).